SpielerNogard/Bulkupdate/README.md

 - Added PogoDroid to own Server
 - Added Support for 32 bit
 - Added config file for own usage

+## V1.0.1
+- disabled clear_folder, because errors
+- some minor fixes

+## V1.0.2
+-Clear Folder now fixed
+-Autoupdate fixed
+You need to use git pull this time, to get the actual update.
+Next time the autoupdate will work.
 ## Installation

 1. Clone the repository